Welcome to Adobe!

 For information on how to change, reset, or update your Adobe ID password, see Change or reset your password.

 You can change the email address you use for your Adobe ID.
-Follow these steps to change email on account:
+See Create or update your Adobe ID.

 You can use your phone to reset the password for your account.
-Follow these steps to add your phone number for account recovery:
+To add your phone number for account recovery, follow these steps:

 You can change the mailing address or telephone number associated with your Adobe ID account.
 To do so, follow these steps:

-2-Step Verification adds an extra layer of security to your account.
+2-Step Verification (also known as 2-Factor Authentication or 2FA) adds an extra layer of security to your account.
 With 2-Step Verification, while signing in, a verification code is required in addition to your Adobe ID account password.
 You can choose to receive this code on your mobile phone number or on the email address associated with your account.
+You can also set up an authenticator app, such as Google Authenticator, to generate a verification code.

-To activate 2-Step Verification, you need to provide a mobile phone number.
+To activate 2-Step Verification, you must provide a mobile phone number.

 2-Step Verification is optional, but is recommended for strengthening the security of your Adobe ID account.
 You can deactivate 2-Step Verification any time after you activate it.